When You Get a Writing Assignment

 - Bring printed confirmation of your appointment time.

 - Bring all handouts, instructions, class notes, etc., to your appointment so you can clearly and completely discuss the assignment with your Writing Assistant.

 - Bring USB drives for saving your work.
-The Studio has 14 computers available for your use.
+The Writing Center has 14 computers available for your use.

 - If you need help documenting your references, bring to the appointment your sources or accurate accounts of reference materials, including page numbers from which you have taken information.
 Printing out the copyright page of a book or the opening page of a website is often helpful.

 Although WAs are not permitted to actually edit, revise, or proofread student papers (this is an ethical issue), they are able to

 - discuss handouts and help students understand assignments;

 - explain how to develop a thesis, engage text, and work through a draft;